 - ARORA handles organ/tissue donation for the state of Arkansas.
 They will keep you updated about your baby’s donation and chances to meet with other donor families.

 - A Family Services Coordinator will give you all the facts you need.

-- A Procurement Coordinator and the ARORA Medical Director will figure out what your baby can give to save the lives of other children.
+- An Organ Recovery Coordinator and the ARORA Medical Director will figure out what your baby can give to save the lives of other children.

 - Your doctors and staff at the hospital will be kept up to date the whole time.